ashrithb/ashrithb/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working as a Software Developer at S-docs
-- 🌱 I’m currently doing research for UMich's Nuclear department
+- 🔭 I’m currently working as a Software Developer at S-docs and doing research for UMich's Nuclear department
-- 💬 Feel Free to connect with me.
-I love communicating with everyone.
-- 😄 Pronouns: He / Him

 <h3 align="left">Connect with me:</h3>